About

 01

 Especially with AI.
-Users don't reject AI — they reject AI they can't verify.
-Every recommendation needs to show its work: the math, the source, the lifecycle, the confidence.
+Users don't reject AI, they reject AI they can't verify.
+So I make the system checkable: every recommendation shows its work: the math, the source, the lifecycle, the confidence.

 02